 Software applications play an important role in our lives.
 Whether it is in the home or workplace, we use them for communicating with people, staying up-to-date with the things happening in the world, keeping entertained, doing work and much more.

 As an industry, apps are big money makers.
-Research from Statistica claims the apps market will be worth $189bn by 2020.
+Research from Statista claims the apps market will be worth $189bn by 2020.
 In 2017, there were 2.8 million apps available in the Google Play Store and 2.2 million in the Apple App Store, but as smartphones, tablets and other connected devices continue to advance and more people buy them, the number of apps will only increase.
 At the same time, thousands of web applications and sites are created daily.

 But while apps continue to deliver benefits, there are also challenges.
 In particular, connected devices and the software they power have become lucrative targets for hackers.

-They are constantly using new and existing tactics to access, steal, change and delete personal and business data.
+They are constantly using and existing tactics to access, steal, change and delete personal and business data.
 According to research from Akamai, the number of application attacks grew by 63% in 2017, while 73% of security incidents flagged by Alert Logic were application breaches.

 To protect users and data, application security has become an important consideration for businesses globally.
 When it comes to creating and releasing an app, developers must continually monitor, fix and prevent security vulnerabilities.